Genentech/spex-tools/docs/examples/performance-optimization.md

 ## Overview

-This guide provides comprehensive examples for optimizing performance in spatial transcriptomics analysis using SPEX.
+This guide provides comprehensive examples for optimizing performance in spatial omics analysis (proteomics and transcriptomics) using SPEX.
 Learn how to handle large datasets efficiently, parallelize computations, and optimize memory usage.

 ## Prerequisites